USA Gymnastics Files For Chapter 11 Bankruptcy

 Last month, the U.S. Olympic Committee took preliminary steps to revoke USA Gymnastics' status as the sport's governing body.

-USA Gymnastics stated that the bankruptcy filing puts that decertification process "on hold," but the USOC said that's not the case.
+USA Gymnastics stated that the bankruptcy filing puts that decertification process "on hold," but the USOC said that is not the case.

-"While we fully understand that USAG believes this restructuring will begin to solve deficiencies we've identified, the filing does not impact our Section 8 complaint and that process will move forward," USOC spokesman Patrick Sandusky told The Associated Press.
+"While we fully understand that USAG believes this restructuring will begin to solve deficiencies we've identified, the filing does not impact our Section 8 complaint and that process will move forward," USOC spokesman Patrick Sandusky told the Associated Press.

 Attorney John Manly, who represents many of the women who have brought suits against USA Gymnastics, told ESPN that the filing is the "inevitable result of the inability of this organization to meet its core responsibility of protecting its athlete members from abuse."